 Just a mile from Boyer Cellars, you’ll find Jack's Hard Cider.
 Go up the hill for gorgeous views and their popular Jack’s Hard Cider.
 Wine and cider tastings are held daily and special events often feature live music, dancing and catered food.
 Sample their wine for an extra stamp in your passport.

 Go just down the road to reach your next stop, Thirsty Farmer Brew Works.
 Beer may be in their name, but Thirsty Farmer has perfected the art of creating amazing hard ciders as well.
 Homegrown apples, and even hops, are used in their ciders giving each blend its own distinctive characters.
 You may be getting hungry by now, and Thirsty Farmer’s food won’t disappoint.
 Choose from flatbreads, wraps, paninis, nachos and a variety of other mouthwatering options.

-If you loved Reid’s Winery: The Home Winery, don’t miss a chance to sample more of their beverages at their location in downtown Gettysburg, Reid’s Winery: The Cider House.
-This will be your last stop for the day – and after a busy day of cider tasting and exploring, it’s offers the perfect opportunity to unwind.
+Head to downtown Gettysburg for two more cider stops.
+Mount Hope Winery at Gettysburg produces not just wine, but cider, spirits, mead and beer at the estate.
+Their flavorful hard cider is made without water or fillers.
+Reid’s Winery: The Cider House will be your last stop for the day – and after a busy day of cider tasting and exploring, it’s offers the perfect opportunity to unwind.
 They often bring in live local musicians to enhance the experience.